 The main source for Shakespeare’s Macbeth play was Holinshed’s Chronicles.
 Holinshed, in turn, took the account from a Scottish history, Scotorum Historiae, written in 1527 by Hector Boece.
-Shakespeare, flattering James 1, referred to the king’s own books, Discovery of Witchcraft and Daemonologie, written in 1599.
-Some of the main ideas of Macbeth are Nature, Manhood and Light versus Dark.
-And of course Macbeth is considered one of Shakespeare’s most violent plays.
+Shakespeare, flattering James I, referred to the king’s own books, Discovery of Witchcraft and Daemonologie, written in 1599.

 Date written: 1605